sourcefuse/loopback4-microservice-catalog/services/audit-service/README.md

 ## Overview

 A LoopBack microservice used for auditing user actions.
 All the user actions like insert, update and delete can be audited.
 It uses [@sourceloop/audit-log](https://www.npmjs.com/package/@sourceloop/audit-log) as a base which provides the same functionality but through a repository mixin.
 A repository mixin logs all the actions by default.
 So when we use a repository mixin we have less control over the customization that can be done.
 So in case where we want to audit only in certain scenario or for a particular case this service can be used.
 This service exposes APIs to insert and read the audited data so that we have a free hand.
+Also in this service logs can be archived on AWS S3 bucket based on certain filters.
+At the same time logs can fetched from those S3 buckets and also from the primary database as well

 ## Installation